Blue School

 Blue School was a progressive independent school located in New York City's Lower Manhattan.

 The school offered early-childhood classes for children as young as two years old, as well as kindergarten and elementary school classes that extend through sixth grade as of the 2015–16 school year.
 Middle school classes began in the 2015–16 school year and continued through eighth grade since 2017.
 Blue School shut down at the conclusion of the 2022–2023 school year.

 Educational approach

 Blue School developed an education model which combines elements of other approaches and unique elements of its own.
-It offers a "dynamically balanced education for seriously curious young people" age 2 through grade 8.
+It offered a "dynamically balanced education for seriously curious young people" age 2 through grade 8.

 The school's advisory board included Lawrence Cohen, Ph.D., Sir Ken Robinson, Ph.D., and Dan Siegel, M.D.

-Dr. Larry Cohen described it as "more about creativity than control".
+Cohen described the school as "more about creativity than control".

 History

 Blue School was first established as an informal parent-run playgroup by the founders of the Blue Man Group and their wives when their children approached pre-school age.

 In September 2007, the playgroup opened as "Blue Man Creativity Center".
 In September 2018, over 300 students were enrolled in pre-primary, primary, and middle school programs for children ages 2 through 8th grade.